Kuhio Village 1

 Dozens of remarks consistently market units as 'Fee Simple' but never reference leasehold terms or lease rent, and MLS tenure flags for the sampled listings do not show any LH entries.
 This pattern strongly indicates that Kuhio Village is effectively an all–Fee Simple building with no leasehold units currently represented.

-Searched all public remarks for terms like 'VA approved', 'VA loan', or 'VA financing' and found no references.
-With no evidence in the listings, VA approval is not indicated.
+Searched all remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' and found no references.
+No evidence in the listings to indicate VA loan approval.

-I looked for explicit language indicating a passed fire/life safety evaluation (e.g., 'FLSE passed', 'fire life safety evaluation passed', 'passed fire inspection').
-The remarks discuss security systems, FOB access, and lobby renovations but do not mention fire/life safety evaluation or certification.
-Because there is no mention and no existing verified value, I report false with medium confidence (absence of mention suggests it is not stated publicly).
+I searched the remarks for explicit language indicating a passed fire/life safety evaluation (e.g., 'FLSE passed', 'fire life safety evaluation passed', 'fire safety certified') and found no such statements.
+In absence of any mention and no current confirmed value, I default to false with medium confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.